 If you know you have a limited audience for your application (such as a small municipality, or a team of scientists), you may safely decide that the performance of your dynamically drawn map service is "good enough."
 This can spare you the work of generating and maintaining a tiled service.

 In this course, you'll use GeoServer for drawing dynamic map services through WMS.
 Other FOSS software that can do this includes:

 - Map Server - Sometimes called the "Minnesota Map Server," this was developed at the University of Minnesota in the 1990s.

-- QGIS Server - This is a promising-looking extension for QGIS that allows you to publish your QGIS map directly through WMS.
-It is currently not available for Windows.
+- QGIS Server - An extension for QGIS that allows you to publish your QGIS map directly through WMS.

 - Deegree - Java-based FOSS for GIS web services, born out of Germany in the early 2000s.

 - Others? - Because WMS is an open specification, any developer with enough skill and gumption can develop server software that supports it.
 Have you used any other FOSS software for creating WMS?
 Let us know about it in the course forums.

 Proprietary GIS software such as Esri ArcGIS Server also supports WMS and other OGC specifications.
 Although Esri has their own format for map services, many of their clients have interoperability requirements mandating that their web services be available through WMS.
 Hence, when you publish a map service in ArcGIS Server, you see a checkbox that can allow the service to speak through WMS specifications.